WindVChen/V2M4/README.md

 ## Updates

+[**07/25/2025**] Enhanced the experimental **CoTracker3** tracking feature!
+- Added a new `--tracking_camera_radius` argument to control the camera's distance from the object, helping keep the object within view during motion.
+- Introduced debugging visualizations: tracking videos and tracked result videos are now saved for easy review.
+**How this feature works:** By tracking key points across rendered frames, we regularize mesh registration to keep vertex positions consistent throughout the animation.

 [**07/09/2025**] Benchmark Data Released.👋 We have released our evaluation dataset on [Google Drive](https://drive.google.com/drive/folders/1cv-GmODZ0eMGSh_aX8XKuFcRi6BOpUo0?usp=sharing).
 The benchmark consists of two folders:

 - **simple**: Contains 20 animation videos from Consistent4D, featuring objects with simple topologies and subtle movements.